erichall/webgl-30/README.md

       gl_Position = vec4(clipSpace * vec2(1, -1), 0, 1);
 ```
-and then 'binding' it or what you would like to call it when we draw later on.
+then 'binding' it or what you would like to call it when we draw later on.
 I did some
 refactoring to our uniform variables since they started to grow.

 They are now initialized when our canvas has been mounted, I guess maybe you don't want to add more